sapori-saperi

 Day 1: Friday

-Arrival by 1 pm at Arezzo station (on the local rail line between Rome and Florence) where we’ll collect you and take you to a family restaurant for some Aretino specialities.
+Arrival by 1 pm at Arezzo station (direct rail connections from Rome and Florence) where we’ll collect you and take you to a farm restaurant for some fresh local specialities.
 Arezzo Province (Aretino is the adjective) lies at the extreme southeastern corner of Tuscany, bordering with Umbria and Le Marche.
 While Umbria gets its fair share of tourist traffic, few travellers discover the beauty, culture and historical importance of these border lands.
-From Arezzo we cross the Tiber River and a mountain pass to the peaceful Metauro Valley and up to Frontino where Federica Crocetta welcomes us to her country house Locanda Le Querce (The Oak), our home for the next three days.
+From Arezzo we cross the Tiber River and a mountain pass to the peaceful Metauro Valley and proceed up to Frontino where Federica Crocetta welcomes us to her country house Locanda Le Querce (The Oaks), our home for the next three days.
 Introduction to the tour and natural dyeing with our aperitivo, and a welcome dinner prepared by Federica.

 Accommodation: Locanda Le Querce | Meals: Lunch, Dinner